code-shaper/code-shaper-website/docs/reference/express-plugin.md

 # Express plugin

-This plugin contains a single generator to scaffold an [Express](https://expressjs.com/) server to host APIs.
+This plugin generates an [Express](https://expressjs.com/) server to host APIs.

 ## Installation